Skip to main content

 Methods of assessment:

-• 3.1 – demonstrate understanding of a variety of extended spoken Spanish texts [5 credits, External]
+• 3.1 – Demonstrate understanding of a variety of extended spoken Spanish texts [5 Credits, External]

-• 3.2 – give a clear spoken presentation in Spanish that communicates a critical response to stimulus material [3 credits, Internal]
+• 3.2 – Give a clear spoken presentation in Spanish that communicates a critical response to stimulus material [3 Credits, Internal]

-• 3.3 – interact clearly using spoken Spanish to explore and justify varied ideas and perspectives in different situations [6 credits, Internal]
+• 3.3 – Interact clearly using spoken Spanish to explore and justify varied ideas and perspectives in different situations [6 Credits, Internal]

-• 3.4 – demonstrate understanding of a variety of extended written and/ or visual Spanish texts [5 credits, External]
+• 3.4 – Demonstrate understanding of a variety of extended written and/ or visual Spanish texts [5 Credits, External]

-• 3.5 – write a variety of text types in clear Spanish to explore and justify varied ideas and perspectives [5 credits, Internal]
+• 3.5 – Write a variety of text types in clear Spanish to explore and justify varied ideas and perspectives [5 Credits, Internal]

 Special equipment and costs: Students are encouraged to buy a dictionary for use at home.
 We also sign all students up for the Education Perfect learning languages website.

-Form 7 (A2):
+Form 7 (A2)

 Course description/aims: The A2 course aims to build on and extend the topic knowledge and grammatical knowledge acquired at Cambridge AS level.
 It also introduces the students to Spanish literary texts.
-Three literary texts from Spain or Latin America will be studied in this course.
+Two literary texts from Spain or Latin America will be studied in this course.

-• Paper 1 – Speaking (20%)
+• Paper 1 – Reading (33%)

-• Paper 2 – Reading and writing (35%)
+• Paper 2 – Writing (33%)

-• Paper 3 – Essay (15%)
+• Paper 3 – Literature (33%)

 Special equipment and costs: Students are encouraged to buy a dictionary for use at home.
 We also sign all students up for the Education Perfect learning languages website.